Is Hormone Replacement Therapy (HRT) Right for You?

 Conclusion

 The only way to know if hormone replacement therapy is right for you is to consult with your physician and weigh the risks and benefits of treatment.
-In the meantime, making healthy lifestyle choices can help delay the need for HRT as well as putting yourself in the best position to qualify for HRT if the time comes.
+In the meantime, making healthy lifestyle choices can help delay the need for HRT and put yourself in the best position to qualify for HRT if the time comes.

-If you have additional questions, don’t hesitate to reach out to our team at Core Medical Group.
+If you have additional questions, don’t hesitate to contact our team at Core Medical Group.
 Because we want what’s best for you, we offer free consultations to determine the best course of treatment.